joshnishikawa/SchoolDesk/README.txt

 a plug-and-play velocity-sensitive USB MIDI drum controller
 ***************************************************************

 NOTE: School Desk is a controller.
-It is not a sound synthesizer
+It is not a sequencer or synthesizer,
       nor is there a sound bank of any kind.
 It only sends MIDI messages to trigger sounds in a Digital Audio Workstation (DAW).
       You must have your DAW open and have School Desk assigned to control an